groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/_index.en.md

     # code sample loop
     - title: "Add QR-code to PDF"
       content: |
         Adding [QR-codes](https://docs.groupdocs.com/signature/net/esign-document-with-qr-code-signature/) to specific pages of PDF documents can enhance business processes.
-Below is an example of how to add a QR code using C#:
+Below is an example of how to add a QR code using GroupDocs.Signature.
-        {{< landing/code title="How to put QR code to PDF in C#">}}
+        {{< landing/code title="How to put QR code to PDF.">}}
         ```csharp {style=abap}
         // Load the document to sign
         using (Signature signature = new Signature("file_to_sign.pdf"))